-Partners have been identified who may be able to assist Council with the delivery of the action.
-It is stressed that without partner support many of the actions identified will not likely be achieved.
-The lead partner(s) are identified in bold, such as Tamworth Regional Council (TRC) alongside the assisting partners.
+Partners who may be able to assist Council with the delivery of the action have been identified.
+It is stressed that without partner support it is unlikely that many of these actions will be achieved.
+The lead partner(s) are identified in bold, such as Tamworth Regional Council (TRC), alongside the assisting partners.